- Include the

 struct [[eosio::table]] test_table {

-+ // this field stores a name for each row of the multi index table
++ // this data member stores a name for each row of the multi-index table

 + name test_primary;